 Can Parent PLUS loans be discharged in bankruptcy?

-Parent PLUS Loans can be discharged in bankruptcy like other types of federal and private student loans.
+Parent PLUS Loans can be discharged in both Chapter 7 bankruptcy and Chapter 13 bankruptcy like other types of federal and private student loans.
 But you first have to file a lawsuit in your bankruptcy case called an adversary proceeding.
 In the adversary complaint, you'll have to show the bankruptcy judge that repaying the loans would cause an undue hardship to you and your dependents.
-Proving undue hardship is challenging.
+Meeting the undue hardship standard for student loan discharge is challenging.

 - Your current income.
 Based upon your current income and expenses, you cannot maintain a minimal standard of living for yourself and your dependents if you are forced to repay your loans.